mkz212/homebridge-virtual-device/README.md

 - `platform` (string): Tells Homebridge which platform this config belongs to.
 Leave as is.
 - `name` (string): Name of device, as it will display in HomeKit.
-- `type` (string): Device type, like switch, dimmer, etc.
+- `type` (string): Type of the device: switch, dimmer, blind, lock, security, thermostat, etc.
-- `timer` (integer): Leave empty or put 0 to disable timer.
-Set integer to miliseconds or add one of: -s -m -h -d.
-'120-s' will set to 120 seconds, '30-m' will set to 30 minutes, '2-h' will set to 2 hours, '1-d' will set to one day, integer value will set to miliseconds ('10000' will set to 10000 miliseconds).
-The timer is activated every time the device is turned on.
-Re-sending the command to turn on when the timer is on will extend the time (reset timer).
+- `startupValue` (string): Select device state after startup / restart.
+- `timerType` (string): Timer type: disabled, activated when device is on, activated when device is off.
+- `timerTime` (integer): Set time for timer.
+- `timerUnit` (string): Timer unit: miliseconds, seconds, minutes, hours, days.
+- `timerReset` (boolean): Reset timer on each activity.
+When this option is enabled, each activity of the device will reset the timer (e.g. re-enabling the device even though it is already turned on).
+- `timerDynamic` (booleand): Only for dimmer and blind.
+When this option is enabled, the timer will change the device value by 1, up to 0 or 100 (depending on the option selected in Timer).
+Example: if you set 5 minutes in Timer Time and the device is set to 3, then after the timer will be 15 minutes.
+- `timerStartup` (integer): Set different time for timer on startup.
-- `sensor` (string): Add sensor to this device.
-Sensor will triger for 3 sec. when main device will set to on or off (you can choose).
-Useful for notifications
+- `sensor` (string): Add additional sensor to device.
+It will actvate for 3 seconds.
+This is useful for automations.
+- `sensorType` (string): Sensor type: motion, contact, occupancy, leak.

 ## Troubleshooting